Skip to main content

 The Local Encoder application offers multiple output formats:

-• RampID packets: Used for Onboarding by brands and marketers, these RampID packets can be delivered to LiveRamp, where they can be transformed into RampIDs and used to generate fields and segments in your LiveRamp application.
+• RampID packets: Used for Activation by brands and marketers, these RampID packets can be delivered to LiveRamp, where they can be transformed into RampIDs and used to generate fields and segments in your LiveRamp application.
 This is the default output type.

 • RampIDs: Used for addressability by publishers and platforms who want to create a RampID mapping.